-On September 28, 2023, the CFIA launched consultations on proposed guidance that clarifies which plant-derived feed ingredients require a premarket assessment, as per the Feeds Act and Feeds Regulations, including how to make a novelty determination of ingredients derived through plant breeding destined to be used in livestock feeds.
+In May 2024, Health Canada published guidance that clarifies which plant-derived feed ingredients require a premarket assessment, as per the Feeds Act and Feeds Regulations, including how to make a novelty determination of ingredients derived through plant breeding destined to be used in livestock feeds.
 Novel feeds consist of organisms or parts of products thereof that have never before been evaluated and approved for use as livestock feed in Canada, regardless of how they were developed.
 Novel feeds may be from plant sources, including PNTs.
+With this final guidance complete, conventional herbicide-tolerant products are unlikely to trigger novel feeds/foods review.
+This guidance will be of interest to plant breeders and feed manufacturers.
+For more information, see GAIN report CA2024-0019.

-The proposed guidance will be of interest to plant breeders and feed manufacturers.
-For more information on how to comment, see GAIN report CA2023-0043.
+This revised guidance follows the revision and publication of two other guidance documents on PNTs, both of which support the introduction of gene-edited products in the Canadian market.
+Guidelines for the Safety Assessment of Novel Foods, published in July 2022, reinforce Canada's product-based approach and provide guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.

-These consultations follow the revision and publication of two other guidance documents on PNTs, both of which support the introduction of gene-edited products in the Canadian market.
-Guidelines for the Safety Assessment of Novel Foods, published in July 2023, reinforce Canada's product-based approach and provide guidance on how Canada's Novel Food Regulations are applied to products of plant breeding.
 Secondly, on May 3, 2023, Canada published updated guidance for determining whether a plant is regulated under Part V of the Seeds Regulations.
 Canada's Seeds Regulations, Part V - Release of Seed, came into force in 1996 and focus on the release of seed into the Canadian environment in terms of safety for the environment and human health.
 Revisions to "Directive 2009-09: Plants with novel traits regulated under Part V of the Seeds Regulations" clarify existing requirements for plant breeders and other stakeholders.
 The CFIA also published a rationale for updating this directive.
+This guidance states that "conventional" (non-GE) based herbicide tolerant plants now only require a 60-day review of an agronomic stewardship plan rather than the former, full application which had an average of 24 months.

-The first of the guidance documents on plants for human consumption, Health Canada's narrowed its definition of "novel foods," to provide clarity in their requirements for plants.
+In the 2022 guidance documents on plants for human consumption, Health Canada narrowed its definition of "novel foods," to provide clarity in their requirements for plants.
 This set a precedent for aspects of the remaining two guidance documents.